gammasoft71/xtd/README.md

 * [Roadmap](docs/roadmap.md) provides xtd roadmap.
 * [Release notes](docs/release_notes.md) provides release notes information.

+This project is an open source project.
+The developers who participate do so on their own time.
+It is therefore difficult to fix realese dates.

+But you can follow the evolution of the development.
+We keep the status up to date.

 ## Contributing

 The [authors file](AUTHORS.md) lists contributors together with contact information.
 If you make a contribution, please add yourself to the list.